htc-ccis2591/fall-2017/_readings/js-events.md

 {{ page.summary }}.

 ## Working with Events
 [Chapter 14 of Eloquent JavaScript](http://eloquentjavascript.net/14_event.html) introduces events and how to work with them using JavaScript.
+We will go deeper into events, and the material in this chapter, in the next module.
+For now, you really just need to know how to add a click handler as shown below.

 Events are the key to interactivity on the web and through computer science and programming.
 While web events are generally triggered by a person interacting with our page, you might also imagine that a new row being added to a database might trigger an event that would cause some database code to run.

 ### Event Handlers
 In JavaScript we work with events by using __event handler__ functions.
 An event handler is just a function that is linked to an event.
 In JavaScript this is done by using the object's `addEventListener` method.
 They can also be removed by using the `removeEventListener` method.